julianladisch/paia-wiki/Confirmations.md

 }
 ```

-Confirmation sent by the client:
+Confirmation response sent by the client:

 ```
 {